Click here to download the formatted PDF.

-Since adopting Lattice's XVL, Tsubamex has accumulated more than 10,000 models in XVL from previous projects, allowing experts on the shop floor to quickly access any of these previously designs.
+Since adopting Lattice's XVL, Tsubamex has accumulated more than 10,000 models in XVL from previous projects, allowing experts on the shop floor to quickly access any of these previous designs.
 This helps them review dies and molds they have made in the past and identify problems they may have faced on similar parts.

 Today Tsubamex primarily uses the Lattice3D Player, a free plug-in for Internet Explorer or Firefox for their users to consume the 3D model data.
-Tsubamex has customized the Lattice3D Player menu to provide integration with a core database, their Enterprise Information Portal, which allows them to check progress of parts, confirm parts information, and see delivery schedules.
+Tsubamex has customized the Lattice3D Player menu to provide integration with a core database, their Enterprise Information Portal, which allows them to check the progress of parts, confirm parts information, and see delivery schedules.

 A 3D review using XVL is now the standard on the shop floor at Tsubamex, and has completely changed how die making was accomplished in the past, getting them that much closer to reaching their initial goal.